vetchium/spec/vetchium.md

     - Organize applications using internal-facing color tags.
 - **Candidacy Management**:
     - View a detailed page for each application (candidacy).
+    - **Candidacy States**: Each application has a system-managed state, distinct from the custom pipeline stages.
+These states govern key parts of the recruitment flow, especially offers.
+The states include: `Applied`, `In-Review`, `Screening`, `Interviewing`, `Offer-Draft`, `Offer-Extended`, `Offer-Accepted`, `Offer-Rejected`, `Hired`, `Withdrawn`, `Rejected`.
     - **Communication Threads**: Each candidacy has two dedicated communication threads:
         - **Internal Discussion**: A private thread for the Recruiter, Hiring Manager, and all assigned Interviewers to discuss the candidate, share feedback, and coordinate internally.
 This replaces static notes with an interactive discussion.
         - **Candidate Chat**: A thread for the Recruiter and Hiring Manager to communicate directly with the candidate for coordination and updates.
-    - Make an official job offer to a candidate through the platform.
+    - Make an official job offer to a candidate, which moves the candidacy state to `Offer-Extended` and notifies the candidate.
 - **Interview Scheduling & Feedback**:
     - Schedule interviews for a candidate, specifying the format and details.
     - Add or remove internal users as interviewers for a scheduled event.